Knowledge base

 Preamble

-- It is recommended to use the Infomaniak Mail app (iOS / Android) to benefit from Infomaniak's security advantages.
+• It is recommended to use the app Infomaniak Mail (iOS / Android) to benefit from Infomaniak's security advantages.

-- The various services offered by Infomaniak are all compatible with the corresponding standard protocols (IMAP/SMTP for email, for example), therefore if you encounter a problem with third-party software, contact its publisher or a Partner and consult the support policy as well as article 11.9 of the Infomaniak Terms and Conditions.
+• The various services offered by Infomaniak are all compatible with the corresponding standard protocols (IMAP/SMTP for email, for example), therefore if you encounter a problem with third-party software, contact its publisher or a Partner and consult the support policy as well as article 11.9 of the Infomaniak Terms of Service.

 Using the Gmail mobile app for Infomaniak